tommasobombardi/PPS-18-PrologZ/README.md

 PrologZ is a DSL which imitates the core features of Prolog, to provide a direct support for logic programming in Scala.

-PrologZ is made using Scalaz, a Scala library for functional programming.
+This project is made using Scalaz, a library for functional programming that complements the Scala standard library.